jenniesf/travel-img/README.md

 <h3>About</h3>
 <p>
-TravelGram is a social media application inspired by Instagram for users to share vacation photos with friends and family.
+TravelGram is a fullstack CRUD social media application inspired by Instagram for users to share vacation photos with friends and family.
 Users can create their profiles and images are shared on a feed.

 <br>
 <h3 id="link">Link to webpage:</h3>